Skip to main content

 Contact Our California Severance Agreement Attorney for Employers Today

-At the Law Office of Karen J. Sloat, APC, our California employment lawyer for employers has extensive experience handling issues related to severance agreements.
+At Sloat Law Group, our California employment lawyer for employers has extensive experience handling issues related to severance agreements.
 If you have any questions about severance agreements, we are here to help.
 Contact us today for a confidential consultation.
 With an office in Palm Desert, our firm represents employers throughout the Coachella Valley, including in Indio, Cathedral City, Desert Hot Springs, Coachella, La Quinta, and Palm Springs.

 Sources: